Combining forces with the Doctoral College

 The added value that the doctorate represents, all disciplines combined, are increasingly recognized, particularly in terms of innovation.
 Thus, the socio-economic world is becoming more and more interested in PhDs and, conversely, PhDs are developing more and more links and connections with businesses and entrepreneurship.

-Boost your attractiveness to our doctoral students by participating in events organised throughout the year
+Boost your attractiveness to our doctoral candidates by participating in events organised throughout the year

 - Meet-ups & networking